dmbarbour/glas/docs/GlasCLI.md

 The [Glas Design](GlasDesign.md) document describes a Glas command-line interface (CLI) that is extensible with user-defined verbs, e.g. `glas foo a b c` is rewritten to `glas --run glas-cli-foo.run -- a b c`.
 Module 'glas-cli-foo' should compile to a record value of form `(run:Program, ...)`.

-The program is then evaluated in a procedural style, albeit with 'try', 'while', and 'until' clauses representing implicit transactions.

- two inputs and two outputs on the data stack.
-The inputs represent a meth

-Input to the data stack is `cmd:["a", "b", "c"]` in the above case.
-The 'cmd' header provides room for extension, and is followed by the command line parameters as strings.
-The final data stack should be a natural number representing exit-code (range 0..2**31-1).
+This program is then evaluated in a procedural style, with access to filesystem and network effects.
+Input on the data stack is `cmd:["a", "b", "c"]`.
+The 'cmd' header supports potential extension of applications with new methods or modes.
+Final value on the data stack for the cmd method should be a bitstring of up to 32 bits, which will be cast to an exit code (a 32-bit int).
+Failure results in a -1 exit code.

+Unlike conventional procedural code, this procedure has implicit access to hierarchical transactions via 'try', 'until', and 'while' clauses.
+Access to concurrency is via optimization of transaction loops.
+Glas command line interface verbs are very flexible within constraints of the effects API.

 ## Common Effects

 The *Logging*, *Time*, *Concurrency*, and *Environment Variable* effects described in [Glas Apps](GlasApps.md) can be readily applied to CLI.
-The CLI might eventually support distributed computation, but it's very low priority.
+No effects API for distributed computation at this layer, though an implementation could feasibly distribute calculations while centralizing effects.

 ### Regarding Concurrency

-A transaction loop such as `loop:(until:Halt, do:cond:try:Step)` can theoretically be compiled as a transaction machine.
 See *Procedural Embedding of Transaction Machines* in [Glas Apps](GlasApps.md).
-Early implementations of Glas CLI verbs will also want to use interim solutions described at *Before Optimizations*.
+Early implementations of Glas CLI verbs will also use interim solutions described at *Before Optimizations*.

 ### Regarding Time